framedsc/Sitesource/markdown/the_photomode_wishlist.md

 Besides letting the player spawn lights, it's almost equally important to let them turn off the in-game lights.
 That way they can start lighting the scene from scratch without having to deal with the other lights that don't benefit their composition.

-Of all of the features listed in this article, this one might be one of the most expensive ones to make.
-But, as the example below shows, being able to turn off the in-game lights and relit a scene by yourself might be one of the most transformative tools screenshoters have.
+Of all of the features listed in this article, this one likely requires more effort to implement.
+But, as the example below shows, being able to turn off the in-game lights and re-light a scene completely is one of the most transformative tools screenshotters have.

 <div class="slider container" style="aspect-ratio: 4/5">
   <div class="slider__img slider__img-after">